abi-xls/Abiodun-Ige/README.md

-- # Hi there,
+- # Hi there
 - ## I am Abiodun Ige,  a data enthusiast.
-- I’m a business support manager who is currently upskilling into data analysis to get into the world of big data
+- ## I’m a business support manager who is currently upskilling into data analysis to get into the world of big data
 - 👀 I’m interested in data informatics and business intelligence analysis
-- 💞️ I’m looking to collaborate ...

 - I will be opened to a Data Analyst role soon
 - 📫 How to reach me : [Linkedin](https://www.linkedin.com/in/abiodun-ige-136b52331/)
+-                      Email: abiodun.ige23@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am adventurous and like to get on new challenges.
 - I am profiecient in Microsoft Office Suite including:
 - Ms project for project planning
 - Ms Visio for process mapping/ process re-engineering
-- Ms Excel for data management
+- Ms Excel for data management and analysis
 - Ms Powerpoint for presentation
 - Power BI for data visualisation